Leazael/scf-wiki/content/Factions/Religious/Holy Order of St. Alia.md

 Members of the Order of St. Alia generally hold a secondary "cover" position within the church, such as layman, [[Holy Order of Paladins|Paladin]] or even [[Bishop]].

-They are occasionally called upon by the [[Prophetic Choir of St. Omelas]].
+They are occasionally called upon by the [[Holy Order of St. Omelas]].